George Henare

 George Winiata Henare CNZM OBE (born 11 September 1945) is a New Zealand actor with a career spanning over 50 years.

 Early life

-Born in Gisborne on 11 September 1945, the third youngest in a family of ten children, Henare affiliates to the Māori tribes of Ngati Porou and Ngati Hine.
+Born in Gisborne on 11 September 1945, the third youngest in a family of ten children, Henare affiliates to the Māori tribes (iwi) of Ngāti Porou and Ngāti Hine.
 He lived on a farm until the age of 12 on the East Coast of New Zealand's North Island.

 Career

 Henare has a distinguished career as an actor in New Zealand with 50 years on stage and screen.
 Henare began his acting career after a stint as a postman and a trainee teacher.
 He has played lead roles in film, television, opera and theatre as well as radio and voice work.
 An early success was landing a role in a New Zealand Opera production of Porgy and Bess in 1965.
 He later toured Australia in Jesus Christ Superstar and Phantom of the Opera.